emrecaliskan/matic-docs/docs/pos/bor/core_concepts.md

 Bor uses un-modified EVM as a VM for a transaction.
 Developers can deploy any contract they wish using the same Ethereum tools and compiler like `solc` without any changes.

-## $MATIC as Native token (Gas token)
+## MATIC as Native token (Gas token)

-Bor has a $MATIC token as a native token similar to ETH in Ethereum.
+Bor has a MATIC token as a native token similar to ETH in Ethereum.
 It is often called the gas token.
 This token works correctly as to how ETH works currently on the Ethereum chain.

-In addition to that, Bor provides an in-built wrapped ERC20 token for the native token (similar to WETH token), which means applications can use wrapped $MATIC ERC20 token in their applications without creating their own wrapped ERC20 version of the Matic native token.
+In addition to that, Bor provides an in-built wrapped ERC20 token for the native token (similar to WETH token), which means applications can use wrapped MATIC ERC20 token in their applications without creating their own wrapped ERC20 version of the Matic native token.

 Wrapped ERC20 token is deployed at `0000000000000000000000000000000000001010` as `[MRC20.sol](https://github.com/maticnetwork/contracts/blob/develop/contracts/child/MRC20.sol)` on Bor as one of the genesis contracts.